-What is Multiplier Mechanism?
+What Is the Multiplier Mechanism?

-- Therefore, in the next round, average demand in the economy increases by (0.8) 10 and there again arises an excess demand equal to (0.8) 10
+Therefore, in the next round, the average demand in the economy increases by (0.8)×10.
+This, in turn, leads to an excess demand equal to (0.8)×10.

-- This procedure goes on, round after round, with manufacturers increasing their output to clear the excess demand in each round and customers spending a part of their additional income from this extra manufacturing on utilisation items – hence, creating further excess demand in the next round
+This procedure goes on, round after round, with manufacturers increasing their output to clear the excess demand in each round and customers spending a part of their additional income from this extra manufacturing on utilisation items; hence, creating further excess demand in the next round.

 This concept explains in detail about the concept of multiplier mechanism for the class 12 Macroeconomics.
 To know more, stay tuned to our website.